-Our school has a closed campus policy.
-Time is provided for eating and outdoor activities, if weather permits.
-Only school sponsored parties are permitted during lunch.
+Money is not loaned out to students for lunches.
 Parents are allowed to bring food for only their student.
 School policy does not allow birthday treats.
 Students may not arrange or have food delivered from outside sources during the lunch hour.
 Only school sponsored parties are permitted during lunch.
-Lunches may be dropped off in the Lunch bins at the front lobby.
+Lunches may be dropped off in the Lunch bins in the main office.